KiwiTG/BHU-WebCrawler/README.md

 How to Install?

-First head to https://shodan.io and put your Shodan API key in line - of main.py
+First head to https://shodan.io and put your Shodan API key in line 4 of main.py and keep the ''!

   Windows:
     ```install.bat```